 It is not uncommon to hear people talk about targeted advertising and digital personalization with a certain unease or concern.

-The main issue people have with personalized advertising is how do the companies know so much about them.
+The main issue people have with personalized or targeted advertising is how companies know so much about them.

 While these questions seem overly dramatic, they are not entirely without merit.
 Many people have legitimate concerns; after all, the prospect of giant corporations buying our data can be disturbing.